jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 effectively and that is why this is critical factor for the success.

 Below is the description of things you need to focus on if you really need to use pure AVD.
-You can definitely have great success with pure AVD and even support larger environments if you have to.
+You can have remarkable success with pure AVD and even support larger environments if you have to.
-AVD has scalability for this and can support multiple ten thousands deployments.
+AVD has scalability for this and can support multiple ten thousand deployments.
-Generally, it is always recommended for Enterprises and larger deployments to use AVD with some 3rd party product to keep cost and management under the control.
+It is always recommended for Enterprises and larger deployments to use AVD with some 3rd party product to keep cost and management under the control.
 Pure AVD was designed as open VDI platform rather than complete enterprise, feature rich product.

 For pure AVD you need to design for multi-session approach and do consolidation to the fewest VMs possible to keep the cost under the control.
-This requires to do some home work on understanding end user personas and users' workloads to classify workloads and personas into categories.
+This requires doing some homework on understanding end user personas and users' workloads to classify workloads and personas into categories.
-Some tools and partners exists who can help with this but this needs to be considered as critical task during the project delivery.
+Some tools and partners exist who can help with this but this needs to be considered as critical task during the project delivery.

 Pure AVD is limited with automated scale out/in capabilities based on Desktops utilizations.